Matsumoto Akiko

 • Life Science / Physical anthropology

-• Life Science / Animal physiological chemistry, physiology and behavioral biology
+• Life Science / Ecology and environment

 • Humanities & Social Sciences / Tourism studies